 Rebuilding Trust and Community Working Group

 We will also appoint a small working group composed of students, faculty, and staff to read the report and make recommendations on steps that Athletics and Student Life can take to rebuild trust within our community.
 This work will begin this semester.

 A monthly “Time with IX” program will take place on the second Thursday of each month at 12 p.m., beginning March 11.
 These regular sessions will allow for different topics to be discussed and provide an opportunity for the community to discuss information on trends, rumors, issues, and questions.
 At these sessions, no reporting takes place nor is there any discussion of individual incidents.

 In addition to the items summarized above, we are continuing a thorough review of the investigators’ report and are taking steps to:

-- Build stronger relationships and collaborations with DECO and the Gender and Sexuality Center regarding gender, gender identity, and gender expression.
+- Build stronger relationships and collaborations with ADEI and the Gender and Sexuality Center regarding gender, gender identity, and gender expression.

 - Build an intentionally diverse pool of process advisers to serve during Title IX investigations.

 - Review and identify gaps in the Title IX Training Plan, which will also be posted to the Title IX site, so all community members are aware of who receives additional training and how to attend and or request additional workshops on topics related to sexual violence and Title IX.